 Seth Jacobson '07 was recently named one of "40 Under 40" by Philadelphia Business Journal.
-Seth is associate vice president, special initiatives and community engagement, with the Community College of Philadelphia.
+Seth is associate special initiatives and community engagement, with the Community College of Philadelphia.
 The annual award "recognizes the region's up and coming leaders."

-Maryanne Kane, Ph.D.
-'78 published her historical fiction novel Yellow Butterflies on St. Patrick's Day of this year.
-The book begins in 1920 Ireland and follows the adventures and misadventures of its brave, young protagonist, Theresa Anna Maria O'Mara.
+the adventures and misadventures of its brave, young protagonist, Theresa Anna Maria O'Mara.